lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 Constructing a loss function for discriminative feature learning is challenging.

-Since [[Stochastic Gradient Descent (SGD)]] relies on mini-batches, you cannot represent the global distribution in every step.
+Since [Stochastic Gradient Descent (SGD)](Stochastic Gradient Descent (SGD)) relies on mini-batches, you cannot represent the global distribution in every step.

-Alternatives proposed include [[Contrastive Loss]] (training using pairs) and [[Triplet Loss]] (training using triplets).
+Alternatives proposed include [Contrastive Loss](Contrastive Loss) (training using pairs) and [Triplet Loss](Triplet Loss) (training using triplets).
 However, they rely on Hard Negative Mining for efficiency, which adds complexity to the training pipeline.

-This paper proposes [[Center Loss]].
+This paper proposes [Center Loss](../../journal/permanent/Center Loss.md).
 They add a center for each class, a vector of the same dimension as the input feature embedding.

 They simultaneously learn center during training while minimizing the distance between features and their corresponding class center.

-The backbone requires trained using joint supervision of [[Categorical Cross-Entropy Loss|Softmax Loss]] and Center Loss, with a new hyperparameter to balance each component.
+The backbone requires trained using joint supervision of [Categorical Cross-Entropy Loss](../../permanent/categorical-cross-entropy-loss.md)Loss, with a new hyperparameter to balance each component.

 The center loss pulls deep features of the same class toward their centers, accomplishing the goal of inter-class compactness and intra-class dispersion.